 Bottom line: AI isn’t coming for filmmakers; it’s collaborating with them.
 The agencies and brands that embrace this, with the right ethical guardrails (more on that next), will be able to tell stories in ways and at speeds we never could before.
 The future of production will be a hybrid one – and after this project, I’m convinced that’s a good thing.

-If you’re as intrigued as we were about the potential of AI in video production, let’s talk.
-We’re offering hands-on demos and workshops for brands and partners to experience the Collide-AI pipeline first-hand.
+If you’re as intrigued as we were about the potential of AI in video production, want to see this campaign or want to find out more about our Collide-AI tool chain for a project just like this, let’s talk.
+We’re offering hands-on demos and workshops for brands and partners to experience Collide-AI first-hand.
 Come see how a brand-safe, cinematic AI video comes together, and imagine what it could do for your content strategy.
-Whether you have a campaign that can’t wait for a full shoot, or you’re just curious about the workflow, we’d love to collide ideas and explore the possibilities with you.
-Reach out to set up a demo – the future of film-making is here, and it’s time to get your teams ready for it.